-Facilities built in the 1960's and 70's experience damage related to the obvious number of hours of operation; however they were designed with heavier wall thickness.
-As a result, these units' tend to have longer life expectancies than some of the newer facilities.
-Facilities that were built in the 1980's pushed the limits with the "do more with less" approach.
+Facilities built in the 1960s and 70s experience damage related to the obvious number of hours of operation, however they were designed with heavier wall thickness.
+As a result, these units tend to have longer life expectancies than some of the newer facilities.
+Facilities that were built in the 1980s pushed the limits with the "do more with less" approach.
 Piping was supplied with thinner walled spool pieces, conserving costs on construction, but ultimately reducing the service life of the critical components.
 Modern facilities are being constructed to adapt to the thermal cycling that has become a part of the energy culture of today and are experiencing earlier than expected failures.
-Many of these failures are the result of exotic materials that are being used which have not been in service long enough to know the true behavior of the material under the thermal and mechanical stresses of cycling a unit.
+Many of these failures are the result of exotic materials that are being used which have not been in service long enough in the industry to know the true historical behavior of the material under the thermal and mechanical stresses of cycling a unit.